 Siem Reap - Siem Reap translates to 'the defeat of Siam', in reference to the centuries-old conflict between Cambodia and Thailand.
-Since the French purchase of Angkor from Siam, Siem Reap has grown from a small village to a popular

-Siam, Siem Reap has grown from a small village to a popular tourist destination, thanks to its proximity to the World Heritage Site of Angkor Wat.
+Since the French purchase of Angkor from Siam, Siem Reap has grown from a small village to a popular tourist destination, thanks to its proximity to the World Heritage Site of Angkor Wat.

-Day 14: Siem Reap
+Day 14: Siem Reap Meals: B, L, D